Daud Khan Karrani

-Daud Khan Karrani (died on 12 July 1576) was the last ruler of Bengal's Karrani dynasty as well as the final Sultan of Bengal, reigning from 1572 to 1576.
+Daud Khan Karrani (died 12 July 1576) was the last ruler of Bengal's Karrani dynasty as well as the final Sultan of Bengal, reigning from 1572 to 1576.
 During the reign of his father Sulaiman Khan Karrani, Daud commanded a massive army of 40,000 cavalry, 3,600 elephants, 140,000 infantry and 200 cannons.

-Mughal-Bengali war
+Mughal conquest of Bengal

 Daud Khan was discontented to be under the dominion of Mughal Emperor Akbar, therefore he decided to fight against the army of Delhi and remain the conqueror of Bengal.

 Invasion of Jamania

 Emperor Akbar evaded Daud Khan once Daud invaded Jamania near Ghazipur.
 The Bengali army razed the Jamania city to the ground and captured its fort.
 Following this, Akbar finally ordered the governor of Jaunpur, Munim Khan, to proceed against Daud.
 Munim Khan met his friend Ludi Khan, the Prime Minister of Daud, in Patna and opted for a truce.

 The agreement pleased neither Akbar nor Daud.
 Ludi Khan was later put to death by Daud.